leanprover-community/blog/posts/lte-examples.md

 # The `Ext` groups

 The file [`examples/Ext.lean`](https://github.com/leanprover-community/lean-liquid/blob/master/src/examples/Ext.lean) was arguably the original motivation for the `examples` folder.
-After we the liquid tensor experiment was completed, we joked about the fact that we could have "accidentily" defined `Ext` to always be zero!
+After the liquid tensor experiment was completed, we joked about the fact that we could have "accidentily" defined `Ext` to always be zero!

 ![ext-zulip](/images/lte-ext-zulip-1.png)
 ![ext-zulip](/images/lte-ext-zulip-2.png)